erikkristoferanderson/ekand.github.io/README.md

+Hello and welcome to my blog!
+This repository contains all of the information, but the prettier presentation of the blog is live at [ekand.github.io](ekand.github.io).

+Below is some boilerplate information about

 # Poole

 *The Strange Case of Dr. Jekyll and Mr. Hyde* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
 Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.